alrapal/Greeny/README.md

-# sleeptight
+# Greeny

-Tutorial on how to assemble and build an IoT device to monitor your sleep and your sleeping environment.
+Tutorial on how to assemble and build an IoT device to monitor a plant's soil as well as ambient temperature and lighting conditions.
 This tutorial is part of the Applied IoT course given by Linnaeus University durnig summer 2023.

 ## Author and credentials